trezzuri/erpnext-docs/docs/en/setting-up/settings/show-hide-modules.md

 # Show or Hide Modules

-**You can globally Hide or Unhide certain modules by clicking on Show/Hide Cards in your ERPNext Home Page.**
+**You can globally Hide or Unhide certain modules by clicking on Show/Hide Cards in your SOMA Home Page.**

 For example, if you are in the services business, you want to hide the Manufacturing Module, you can do this using this tool.